domRiddle/ASF/Localization.md

 ## Missing languages

 By default ASF project has open translation only for top 30 languages that are spoken worldwide.
 If you'd like to add another one (or a local dialect to already available one), please **[let us know](http://l10n.asf.justarchi.net/mail/compose/JustArchi)** and we'll add it ASAP.
 We don't want to open several hundred different languages if nobody is going to translate them, that's why we limited it to some fair number.
-Please don't hesitate to contact with us if you'd like to translate some not-listed language, it's very easy for us to add another one.
+Please don't hesitate to contact us if you'd like to translate some not-listed language, it's very easy for us to add another one.

 ---